uvirt/kvm-sample/README.md

 ## How to start the guest and connect via ssh

+### CentOS 6.8
     virsh list --all
+    virsh start centos68
+    virsh console centos68
+    login as root.
+    password is 'password'

+    You can connect via ssh:
+    ssh-keygen -R 192.168.122.110
+    ssh root@192.168.122.110
+    password is 'password'

+### CentOS 7.2
+    virsh list --all
     virsh start centos72
+    virsh console centos72
+    login as root.
+    password is 'password'

+    You can connect via ssh:
+    ssh-keygen -R 192.168.122.110
     ssh root@192.168.122.110
     password is 'password'